yvaghela/AZ_Sample_Repo/README.md

 * 12 and over, based on person table DOB and index date
 * Non-zero visits in the 12 months prior to index date, with visit not tied to eligibility condition

+### 1. Refresh - Total Immunocompromised & 2.
+Refresh - IC Sub Cohorts 1&2
-The `eligible evusheld exposed population` patients are tested against various AZ immunocompromised conditions.
+The `eligible evusheld exposed population` patients are tested against various parent and sub cohort immunocompromised conditions provided AZ.
 ICD codes and concept names are used to determine IC conditions.

-## Clinical Outcomes
+### Refresh - Exposed Demographics
+Demographics analysis like gender, ethnicity, race & age distribution for the `eligible evusheld exposed population` patients.

+## Outcome Analysis - Exposed Cohort

+### Refresh - Exposed Outcomes

 Clinical outcomes for the eligible exposed population is found outcomes like all cause hospitalization, covid hospitalization, mortality etc. ICD and LOINC codes are used to determine `covid diagnosis` from diagnosis and labresults table respectively.
 The eligible population cohort and encounter table intersection is done using `encounterid` to get covid diagnosis corresponding to a particular encounter only.
 Covid diagnosis date range for an encounter is taken as >=-14 till <= encounterdate as a patient can be diagnosed with covid before getting hospitalized.

+## Comorbidity Analysis - Exposed Cohort

+### Refresh - Exposed Other Comorbidities
+Evusheld exposed eligible population is analysised for comorbidities distribution, other than the charlson comorbidities.
+ICD codes are used to determine comorbidities.

+### Refresh - Exposed CCI
+Patients with Charlson comorbidities amongst Evusheld exposed eligible population group are found to develop CCI scores for these pateints.
+Charlson Comordibities counts(ICD codes) are also found using the same code.

-## Clinical Discretion
+## Comorbidity Analysis - Clinical Discretion

+### Refresh - Clinical Discretion Demographics

 Evusheld exposed patients that don't fall under any or both of the two eligible criteria make the clinical discretion group.
+Demographics analysis like gender and age distribution for patients falling under clinical discretion.

+### Refresh - Discretion Other Comorbidities

+Clinical discretion group is analysised for different comorbidities provided by AZ.
+ICD codes were used to find all comorbidities provided by AZ.

+### Refresh - CCI Clinical Discretion

+Patients with Charlson comorbidities amongst clinical discretion group are found to develop CCI scores for these pateints.
+Charlson Comordibities counts(ICD codes) are also found using the same code.